Monica-Ashok/ML-Evolution-Lab/README.md

 Have ideas, feedback, or a unique use case?
 Connect with me on [LinkedIn](https://www.linkedin.com/in/monica-ashokkumar/) or subscribe to [TheDataCell](https://thedatacell.substack.com/) for updates and collaboration opportunities.

-> “Machine Learning is more than a tool—it's a craft.
-ML Evolution Lab is where I forge new skills.” – Monica 💙
+> "Machine Learning is more than a tool—it's a craft.
+ML Evolution Lab is where I forge new skills." – Monica 💙